barend-erasmus/http-server-explained/README.md

 Connection closed
 ```

-We can see that the server waits for TCP/IP traffic on port 3000 and address 127.0.0.1, then a client connects from 127.0.0.1 (The client is on the same machine) and port 56304.
+The server waits for TCP/IP traffic on port 3000 and address 127.0.0.1, then a client connects from 127.0.0.1 (The client is on the same machine) and port 56304.
 Once the client is connected, we close the connection.

 ## Basic 2

+We need to make the following changes in order to see what the client is sending.
+Once we have recieved the first packet, the connection will be closed.

 ```javascript
 // Executes when connected.